samuelwaller88/NFL-Coaching-Hiring-Practices/Ethics-Project-Stats.md

 ![](Ethics-Project-Stats_files/figure-gfm/Coaching%20Hiring%20Practices-1.png)<!-- -->

 In the past 10 years, the NFL has hired 67 new head coaches.
-83.6% of the coaching hires where either Coordinators or former head coaches at the NFL Level.
-Teams hired 21 NFL offensive coordinators 20 former head coaches, and 15 NFL defensive coordinators over that span.
-The other 11 coaches were a mixture of experience levels ranging from a former CFL head coach to College head coaches to NFL position coaches.
-Lastly, from 2010-2019, 41 of the coaches had a offensive background while 26 of the coaches were of a defensive background.
-Because the league is heading toward offensive coaches, I examined the data of NFL coordinators from the last 10 years to see if minorities are represented in those coaching positions that they are more likely to be hired for NFL Head Coaching Jobs.
+83.6% of the coaching hires were either coordinators or former head coaches at the NFL Level.
+Teams hired 21 NFL offensive coordinators, 20 former head coaches, and 15 NFL defensive coordinators over that span.
+The other 11 coaches were a mixture of experience levels ranging from a former CFL head coach to college head coaches to NFL position coaches.
+Lastly, from 2010-2019, 41 of the coaches had an offensive background while 26 of the coaches were of a defensive background.
+Because the league is heading toward offensive minded coaches, I examined the data of NFL coordinators from the last 10 years to see how minorities are represented in those coaching positions that are more likely to be hired for NFL Head Coaching
+Jobs.

 ## NFL Offense and Defense Coordinators Data